 This is not the most intuitive or clear way to communicate information.
 Swipers are supposed to be tools for displaying lots of information in a small space, so let’s see how we can improve this system with Swiper.

-It can easily be implemented on the default files we have, by making some changes.
+It can easily be implemented on our default files by making some changes.
 On the HTML file, we need to add the pagination container under the sliders container as follows:

 <div class="swiper mySwiper"> <div class="swiper-wrapper"> <div class="swiper-slide slide_1">Slide 1</div> <div class="swiper-slide slide_2">Slide 2</div> <div class="swiper-slide slide_3">Slide 3</div> <div class="swiper-slide slide_4">Slide 4</div> <div class="swiper-slide slide_5">Slide 5</div> </div> <div class="swiper-pagination"></div> </div>